getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 a78deab3ef86        96afcb76-6483-443e-941d-df9f803a4628-n2/host              host
 ```

-Let's run a small Wordpress site and network a couple of containers together by connecting them to the overlay network we just created by using the `--net=mynet` flag.
-We'll start with a MySQL instance for the database.
+Now, run a small WordPress site and network a couple of containers together by connecting them to the overlay network that you just created by using the `--net=mynet` flag.
+Start with a MySQL instance for the database.

 ```bash
 $ docker run \